shdigitech/docker4crmeb-mer/README.md

     | 端口号     | 6379  |

     <aside>
-    💡 You can also find / change these values in the `.env` file.
+    💡 You can also find / change these parameters in the `.env` file.
     </aside>

-9. After installation finishes, it is needed to restart the php services for CRMEB-MER to work.
+9. Once the installation is complete, it's necessary to restart the PHP services to ensure that CRMEB-MER is fully functional.
     ```bash
     docker compose restart php-fpm
     ```